Harput Castle

 Harput Castle, also known as Milk Castle (Turkish: Harput Kalesi, Süt Kalesi), is a castle located in the historical Harput neighborhood within the borders of the current Elazığ Province, Turkey.
 It was built by the Urartians on a rectangular plan.
 The castle consists of two parts, internal and external.
 According to legend, a scarcity of water and abundance of milk during its construction meant that milk was added to the castle's mortar, leading to it being sometimes called "Milk Castle".

 History

 The castle was built by the Urartu Kingdom in the 8th century BC.
 It came under Persian domination in the 6th century BC.
-Between the 4th century BC and the 11th century AD, the castle was under Armenian (Armenian: Խարպերդի Վանք), Roman, Sassanid, Eastern Roman, Abbasid, and again Eastern Roman rule until the end of the 11th century. Çubukoğulları reigned in 1085, Artukoğulları in 1112 and Seljuks in 1234.
-The castle became the center of government of the Artuqid Bey Belek Gazi and Seljuk Bey Alaeddin Keykubad, and in 1366 it changed hands many times due to the struggle between Dulkadiroğulları and Akkoyunlu States.
+Between the 4th century BC and the 11th century AD, the castle was under Armenian (Armenian: Խարպերդի Վանք), Roman, Sassanid, Byzantine Empire, Abbasid, and again Byzantine Empire rule until the end of the 11th century. Çubukoğulları reigned in 1085, Artukoğulları in 1112 and Seljuks in 1234.
+The castle became the center of government of the Artuqid Bey Belek Ghazi and Seljuk Bey Alaeddin Keykubad, and in 1366 it changed hands many times due to the struggle between Dulkadiroğulları and Akkoyunlu States.
 The castle was taken over by the Akkoyunlu ruler Hasan Bahadır Han in 1465 and put under the administration of Akkoyunlu.
 Harput Region and Fortress were taken over by the Ottoman Empire during the rule of Yavuz Sultan Selim in 1515.